skinny97214/TheHeretic/_posts/2013-03-04-anatomy-of-a-startup-instagram.md

 ---
 layout: post
 date: 2013-03-04 14:06:00
-title: Anatomy of a Startup: Instagram
+title: Anatomy of a Startup - Instagram
 ---
 A lot can be learned from those who came before us.
 Putting a startup under the microscope, slicing it open and carefully dissecting its innards can not only be entertaining but also highly informative.